autogram-is/spidergram/docs/design-pattern-extraction.md

   OccursOn --|> Resource
 ```

-These two interfaces should also be defined by the Patterns system:
+These Typescript Types are also be defined by the Patterns system:

 ```
 PatternInstances = {